 There are, however, a number of characters who, upon encountering Eren, have this effect on him when they engage him in conversation.
 If Annie Leonhardt has her spectrum of special individuals who go against the tide of human nature, then Eren Jaeger has his bevy of mentors who provide him new information, expand his worldview, cause him to revise his approach to the world, and consequently earn a place of deep and abiding admiration and respect in his heart.

 Armin Arlert (Dreams)

 In the long line of Eren Jaeger’s mentors, Armin is indubitably the first.
-“Mentor” may not be the best term for what Armin is for Eren—perhaps something like “inspiration” would be more appropriate—but I believe it certainly fits: Armin has expanded Eren’s worldview immensely, and he does it through a whole lot of discussion.
+“Mentor” may not be the best term for what Armin is for Eren—perhaps something like “inspiration” or “peer” would be more appropriate—but I believe it certainly fits: Armin has expanded Eren’s worldview immensely, and he does it through a whole lot of discussion.

 Armin recognized and took Eren’s hunger for knowledge seriously, so he shared what he learned from his books about the outside world with Eren.
 Armin told Eren about the masses of water filled with salt, the flaming water, the expanses of ice, and the snowfields of sand.
 Through the knowledge he’d gleaned from his family’s heretical texts, Armin fed Eren beyond his means, awakened his wonder and ardent desire to see the world beyond the walls just as it is—something more concrete to fight for, a dream.